bparanj/crystal/programming/iac/docs/ansible/ssh-pem-file.md

 your_ec2_instance_hostname_or_ip ansible_user=ubuntu ansible_ssh_private_key_file=/path/to/your/pemfile.pem
 ```

-Replace `your_ec2_instance_hostname_or_ip` with the hostname or IP address of your EC2 instance, and `/path/to/your/pemfile.pem` with the actual path to your PEM file on your laptop.
+Replace `your_ec2_instance_hostname_or_ip` with the hostname or IP address of your EC2 instance, and `/path/to/your/pemfile.pem` with the  path to your PEM file on your laptop.

 2. Ansible playbook (`playbook.yml`):